 The upper and middle marsh communities at both of the Mill River marsh sites are mosaics of herbaceous emergent marsh species intermixed with shrub thickets; intermittently submerged herbaceous species are dominant in the lower marsh zone which is more frequently inundated by tides.
 Shrubs tend to occur in drier portions of the marsh that are rarely flooded.
 The wetter parts of the Mill River marsh are dominated by narrow-leaved cattails (Typha angustifolia), but include a mixture of many other herbaceous species.
-The principal thicket-forming shrub species are silky dogwood (Cornus amomum) and northern arrowwood (Viburnum dentatum).
+The principal thicketforming shrub species are silky dogwood (Cornus amomum) and northern arrowwood (Viburnum dentatum).
 Because the shrub areas support very little species diversity due to the dense cover of the shrubs, a long-term increase in shrub areas at the expense of herbaceous area could indicate not only that the marsh is becoming drier, but that its complexity and diversity are reduced.

 In the Mill River marshes, cattail cover at both sites has fluctuated over the years.
-At MR-N (Table 2), cattails in 2007 remained within the range observed during the baseline period before the water treatment plant was placed in service.
+At MR-N (Table 2), cattails in 2010 remained within the range observed during the baseline period before the water treatment plant was placed in service.
+In 2011, cattail cover was lower than previously observed at MR-N; however, no conclusions can be drawn due to the anomalous year.
 At MR-S (Table 3), however, cattail cover reached new lows in both 2006 and 2007.
-There was an increase in cattail cover during both 2009 and 2010, but cover remains slightly below the highest baseline levels.
-At present, the fluctuations do not appear to be significant; however, any future changes should be evaluated carefully to ensure that changes in cover for this dominant species does not signify changes to the ecology of the marshes.
+There was an increase in cattail cover during both 2009 and 2010; however, cover remained slightly below the highest baseline levels.
+In 2011, cover was lower than many previous years, but not the lowest ever observed.
+At present, the fluctuations do not appear to be significant, particularly in view of recent weather events.